Using the Heritage Room

-Located on the first floor of our Central Branch, the Local History Room is a special collection focusing on the history and peoples of Vancouver Island.
+Located on the first floor of our Central Branch, the Heritage Room is a special collection focusing on the history and peoples of Vancouver Island.
 There are approximately 2,500 volumes in this collection.

 The door to the Room is normally locked.
 To use the collection you must sign in at the first floor librarians’ desk.
 Your library card must be left with the librarian, who will then let you into the room.
 When you are finished, sign out at the librarians’ desk.
 Your card will be returned to you.